Set Up a Lookup Field

 - Primary Contact — The main contact person

-- Assigned To — The sales rep (lookup to the Users entity)
+- Owner — The assigned sales rep (a relation to the Users entity)

-Each lookup creates its own relationship and subgrid.
+Each relation creates its own link and subgrid.

 Next Steps